Your AI Built Website Won't Go Live

 Sources

 - Escape.tech scan of 5,600+ AI-assisted apps, reported in Vibe Coding Security: Why 62% of AI-Generated Code Is Vulnerable (OX Security, 2026).
-Primary findings via OX Security's summary; exposed API keys and credentials in production deployments.
+Primary findings via OX Security's summary; exposed keys and credentials in production deployments.